space-sh/space/doc/space.md

   * `SPACE_REDIR`:
        Default value taken from SPACE_REDIR variable.
 Which could be set in the YAML.
-       Only read from space header if not already set in the environment when building.
+       Only read from Space Header if not already set in the environment when building.
        Only settable from the first level function (not from the wrappers).

   * `SPACE_OUTER`:
        Default value taken from SPACE_OUTER variable.
 Which could be set in the YAML.
-       Only read from space header if not already set in the environment when building.
+       Only read from Space Header if not already set in the environment when building.
        Only settable from the first level function (not from the wrappers).

   * `SPACE_OUTERDEP`: